 Many of my clients are high achievers with demanding jobs.
 The majority choose to train early in the morning before the working day zaps their energy and motivation to train.
-They do not have any time to consume (and start to digest) a meal before training, which leaves them without any amino acids (the building blocks of protein) in circulation in their bloodstream to prevent muscle breakdown
+They do not have any time to consume (and start to digest) a meal before training.

 This is where BCAA supplementation comes in as a recommendation.
 As the most important amino acids for muscle building, a BCAA powder can be consumed easily before training and absorbed quickly.

 Typically, people who choose to train fasted in the morning will consume a 20 g dose of BCAAs split before and after their workout, with those that train very early in the morning consuming an additional 10 g due to the longer time until their lunch.
-This part of Martin Berkhan’s ‘Leangains’ protocol for his clients that train in the morning which I chose to adopt for my clients myself.
+This part of Martin Berkhan’s ‘Leangains’ protocol for his clients that train in the morning which I chose to adopt for my clients myself in the past.